 Although many medications can be abused, the following three classes are most commonly abused:

-- Stimulants – most often prescribed to treat attention deficit hyperactivity disorder (ADHD) or narcolepsy.
+Most often prescribed to treat attention deficit hyperactivity disorder (ADHD) or narcolepsy.
 Drugs include dextroamphetamine, lisdexamfetamine, and methylphenidate.

 Dependence vs. Addiction